BlythMeister/blyth.me.uk/_posts/2012-06-15-local-service-network-service-or-local-system-self-hosted-wcf.md

 With a pretty long stack trace after!

-Now this does look like a useful error, with a link to a Microsoft post (<a href="http://go.microsoft.com/fwlink/?LinkId=70353"><code>http://go.microsoft.com/fwlink/?LinkId=70353</code></a>).
-Brilliant I thought, until I found clicking the link resulted in this…
+Now, this does look like a useful error, with a link to a Microsoft post (<a href="http://go.microsoft.com/fwlink/?LinkId=70353"><code>http://go.microsoft.com/fwlink/?LinkId=70353</code></a>).
+Brilliant I thought until I found clicking the link resulted in this…

 ![Error Loading Image]({{ site.url}}/images/posts/go-microsoft-com_link70353_notload.png){:height="103px" width="300px"}
 This was far from helpful

-The first thing that confused me was the url, which changed from "http://localhost:8082/MyWCFService" changed to "http://+:8082/MyWCFService/".
+The first thing that confused me was the URL, which changed from "http://localhost:8082/MyWCFService" changed to "http://+:8082/MyWCFService/".
 When looking at URLs, it would seem that the "+" symbol means "Generic host", therefore it could be anything, as long as it is on this PC.
 The config could state "http://127.0.0.1:8082/MyWCFService/" whereby localhost and 127.0.0.1 are the same.
 The log file only shows the 1 value, a "+".

 A little scout around and I was able to understand that the user I was running my service under didn’t have sufficient permissions, and I should run as a more elevated “Administrator” user, sure enough, setting my windows service to run as the system admin did the trick, though, TopShelf doesn’t offer this as a default install address, you can just have: